PowerMAN Frequently Asked Questions (FAQ)

 PowerMAN is designed for automated large scale deployment to many computers.
 This is

-normally achieved using Windows Group Policy, SMS, ZENWorks or a similar tool.
-Sometimes
+normally achieved using Windows Group Policy, Intune, SCCM, ZENWorks, SMS, Altiris, Landesk, RM Community Connect or a similar tool.

 deployed manually using the following technique.
 This method is more time consuming but